-The Department of Social Work awards and scholarships information is located at https://www.mtsu.edu/socialwork/scholarships.php.
-Also refer to important dates, on page 3 of this handbook.
+The Department of Social Work offers various awards and scholarships each academic year.
+Important dates regarding scholarships are also listed on page 3 of this handbook.
+Additional information regarding the department's scholarships and awards can be located at https://w1.mtsu.edu/socialwork/scholarships.php.